Gaddale/celonis-qa-challenge/README.md

 * Good practice is every product development should have CI/CD pipeline for their development process.
 Let's call this environment as `smoke`
 * Automated test should be integrated to the pipeline, which has to be run against this `smoke` environment for every check-in done by the development team and help them to give immediate feedback.
 * When all the automation scripts are passed against `smoke` environment then stable build has to be deployed to another environment let's call it as `demo` environment.
-* Best practice is to maintain `Build radiator` for all different features running against `smoke` environment.
+* Best practice is to maintain `Build radiator` for all different features running against `smoke` environment

 ### Note